NCI-NAACCR-Zone-Design/Louisiana/README.md

 Edit `index.js` and set up `SEARCHOPTIONS_SEX` to match your dataset's domain values.

 Edit `index.js` and set up `SEARCHOPTIONS_TIME` to match your dataset's domain values.
+The set of dates must match between the incidence and demographic datasets.

 Edit `index.js` and set up `SEARCHOPTIONS_RACE` to match your dataset's domain values.